Is there a Philosophers egg for the wet path and one for the dry path?

 Is Lapis Medicinalis intended for medical use?

 Do not take for granted that Lapis Medicinalis, just because of the name, is good for medical use.
 Real alchemists do give a philosophical sense to “medical”.
-More probably they mean by that the creation of a new body instead of the healing of the old one.
+They probably mean the creation of a new body instead of the healing of the old one.

 What is the difference between Lapis Medicinalis Microcosmi and Lapis Medicinalis Macrocosmi?

-Lapis Medicinalis Microcosmi is produced starting from animal raw matter, such as human blood, urine, and bones, following a series of processes analogous to more generic raw matters.
+Lapis Medicinalis Microcosmi is produced from raw animal matter, such as human blood, urine, and bones, following a series of processes analogous to more generic raw matters.
 Lapis Medicinalis Macrocosmi is produced from more generic raw matter.

 However, be aware that the reason for being of laboratory alchemy is hidden in this.